Chart Color Schemes

 Health performance in Southern Grampians is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Southern Grampians faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Approximately 50% (~3,142 people) of its total population has private health cover, compared to the national average of 55.3%.
+Southern Grampians faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 50% of the total population (~3142 people), compared to the national average of 55.3%.

-The most common medical conditions in the area are arthritis (affecting 10.4% of residents) and asthma (7.4%).
-A total of 66.8% of residents declared themselves completely clear of medical ailments, compared to 62.4% across Rest of Vic.
-As of 2021, 26.2% of Southern Grampians' residents are aged 65 and over (1,649 people).
-Health outcomes among seniors in the area are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and asthma, impacting 10.4 and 7.4% of residents respectively, while 66.8% declare themselves completely clear of medical ailments, compared to 62.4% across Rest of Vic.
+The area has 26.2% of residents aged 65 and over (1649 people).
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health